PriyanshCloudKeeper/testing/docs/lens/costbreakup/overview.md

 - View **month-on-month trends** of data transfer costs by account, type, service, and region.
 - Visualize **resource-wise data transfer charges**, showing individual resources and the types of charges they incur.
 - Includes a top 20 resources view for services like EC2, S3, and more.
-- For deeper analysis, download a comprehensive **XLSX workbook** covering all resources and details.

 ---